MarioRP-01/softwear-test/README.md

 ## Screens

+! [about] (readmeAssets/about.jpg)
-- Home: landing page with products ordered by relevance.
+- Index: landing page with products ordered by relevance.
 This filter can be changed to categories.
 A user can sign in or sign up from this screen.
 Clothes can be sent to the cart and wishing list from here.

 - Login / register: where a user can create an account or log into it with a mail adress, a nickname and a password.